 Because of my many food allergies, I very rarely eat out, but I did stop for a glass of wine at La Corderie one evening.
 It is such a cute and cozy spot, and a perfect place to end the day.

 I sat under the maple tree, just chilling, people watching and enjoying life in general until the sun went down.
 The stroll home was magical – those pale pretty blues, the calm water, the peace and quiet.

 To celebrate returning to the French Riviera, I have added a new travel photography section to my store, and released one of my favorite images from this post as a new print.
 There are several more blog posts and new prints from other spots on the Riviera to come, so stay tuned!

 PS.
-If you love a particular image in this post and would like it as a custom print, just send me an email and let me know which image it is, and the size you would like.
-I’m happy to do a custom print whenever possible.
+If you love a particular image in this post that you don’t see in my store, just get in touch and let me know which image it is, and the size you would like.
+I’m happy to do a custom print whenever possible!